 Gainful can help you find a protein powder that’s personalized for your body’s needs.
 When matching you with a protein powder, Gainful keeps any digestive issues or sensitivity in mind, so you’ll have a protein powder that’s optimized for you.
 Start by taking Gainful’s quiz, where you can select your preferences and restrictions and choose your overall wellness goals.
 Then Gainful will take care of the rest.
-Whether you’re lactose intolerant or gluten free or vegan or anything in between, there’s a protein powder just for you.
 And with Gainful’s Flavor Boosts, you can create a protein powder that not only matches your dietary preferences but your taste buds, too.
 The Flavor Boosts are gluten-free, soy-free, and contain 100% natural flavors — no added sugar or sweeteners.

 To get your Flavor Boost, you just have to take Gainful’s quiz to create and personalize a protein blend, then choose the flavors you’d like to add to your shakes.
-Your order will include 28 servings of unflavored protein and 28 single-serving Flavor Boost sticks that you can mix in your drink to create a protein shake.
+Your order will include unflavored protein and single-serving Flavor Boost sticks that you can mix in your drink to create a protein shake.
 Think flavors like Chocolate Peanut Butter, Madagascar Vanilla and Strawberry Cream.

-If you have any questions about how your protein powder might affect your digestion, you always can reach out to Gainful’s personal Registered Dietitian, who’s on-call to answer any questions you may have, whether it’s about the digestibility of your protein powder, finding a good source of protein or a meal plan, weight loss or just healthy eating in general.
+If you have any questions about how your protein powder might affect your digestion, you always can reach out to Gainful’s personal Registered Dietitians, who are available to answer any questions you may have, whether it’s about the digestibility of your protein powder, finding a good source of protein, weight loss or just healthy eating in general.